ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 This article presents a solution to run a CI/CD Jenkins based platform at scale.<br>
 To run Jenkins at scale, automation is vital.
 More important, automation should help you and not make your life harder.<br>
 When it comes to Jenkins, automate the whole setup could be painful; often, engineers create hacky solutions or follow manual steps to get it "up & running".<br>
-Obviously, we want to avoid these scenarios as much as possible.<br><br>
+Obviously, we want to avoid these scenarios as much as possible.<br>

 ## PRINCIPLES